-    Ola, India’s largest ridesharing service, is using PWA.
+Ola, India’s largest ride sharing service, is using Progressive Web Apps.
 It gets 1 million rides on a daily basis, is active in 110 cities and has over 600k drivers.

 The time taken by the Ola PWA is between 1-3 seconds as it fetches only those components that are essential when the user launches it.
 This fetching happens in the background and after all components get loaded, the repeat load time actually stays under a second.

 This resolves any network issues and also uses quite low data bandwidth.
 After using PWA, the mobile traffic for Ola has accelerated to a whopping 63% thus expanding its reach further.
 Its an amazing re- targeting tactic too, as it was noted that 20% of the PWA bookings were from users who had earlier uninstalled the app!

 One of the reasons why PWAs are wildly successful is because they have multiple browsers committed to them.
 “If a browser you care about is not on the list supporting PWA…yet, PWAs are designed to work well everywhere.” said Rahul Roy Chowdhary, VP, Product Management Google, throwing some hope to the iOS users.

 Lancome has 65% of its mobile web users on iPhone.
 The fact that a few PWA features are not yet supported by iOS hadn’t stopped them from using it which is why a 53% hike in increased session duration did not come as a surprise!

 With the advent of payment API, users are able to fill in credit card and Google forms information faster and more easily.
 Since now it supports payments from PayPal, Samsung Pay and Alipay, it makes your website even more robust and yet flexible when it comes to accepting payments.
 In US alone, $123 billion was spent on mobile e-commerce in 2016!